andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 `interpret` uses the `Applicative` instance for that.
-But we know there are usually different ways to sequence or combine actions --- famously in IO, we have the option to "sequence" IO actions in series or in parallel, with the default `Applicative` instance being series/blocking sequencing.
-So, offloading our logic to a typeclass can be a convenient route, but it's not necessarily the most pragmatic way.
+But we know there are usually different ways to sequence or combine actions --- famously in IO, we have the option to "sequence" IO actions in series or in parallel, with the default `Applicative` instance being series sequencing.
+So, offloading our logic to a typeclass can be a convenient route, but it's not necessarily the behavior we want.

 In our case, the `Plus` instance actually combines failed fallback behavior in an undesirable way: our errors become not too useful, because `<!>` always picks